fbpx

 6- The necessities for good health

-Eating, sleep, and exercise are usually the given activities in a routine day.
+Eating, sleep, and exercise are usually the activities given on a routine day.
 It’s vital to make time for them and include these in your homeschool rhythm.
-Make sure that you get some exercise too!
+Make sure that you get some exercise, too!

 Schoolhouse rhythm schedule displayed on a clipboard in the kitchen.